Top 20 Consumer Staples Stocks for 2022

 Staples stocks tend to be less volatile than the broader market.
 When “regular” stocks drop 10%, staples stocks tend to drop less.
 They have a low beta, which is used to measure volatility compared with the S&P 500.

-The Consumer Staples Sector Index beta is 0.63, and the S&P 500’s is 1.0.
+The Consumer Staples Sector Index beta is around 0.63, and the S&P 500’s is 1.0.
 As a result, these kinds of stocks tend to make smaller moves.
-During a down market, they can protect your portfolio.
+But during a down market, they can help protect your portfolio.
 Let’s look at how this works in the market…

 During the past five downturns, staples stocks have outperformed the S&P 500 every single time.

 Down years can devastate your portfolio.
 But consumer staples stocks can hand you gains.
 Or at least substantially limit your losses when the market heads south.
 Investing in just a few of the top 20 can do wonders.